-Cardholders ultimately give businesses credit card authorization to request funds from their account.
+Cardholders ultimately give businesses credit card authorization to request funds from their accounts.
 Authorization requests start when cardholders key in, swipe or insert their debit or credit cards through traditional credit card readers or Virtual Terminals.
 After waiting three to 22 seconds, depending on the business’s card reader speed, the transaction will either be approved or declined.

 To the untrained eye, this process seems simple.
 Yet, there are a number of steps that are executed behind the scenes before a credit card authorization is complete.